Baseline architecture for an Azure Kubernetes Service (AKS) cluster

 Network metrics

 Basic, cluster-level networking metrics are available through native platform and Prometheus metrics.
-You can further use the Network Observability add-on to expose network metrics at the node level.
-Most clusters should use the Network Observability add-on to provide extra network troubleshooting capabilities, and to detect unexpected network usage or problems at the node level.
+You can further use AKS network observability to expose network metrics at the node level by using Prometheus metrics.
+Most clusters should include network observability to provide extra network troubleshooting capabilities, and to detect unexpected network usage or problems at the node level.

 For workloads that are highly sensitive to Transmission Control Protocol (TCP) or User Datagram Protocol (UDP) packet loss, latency, or DNS pressure, the pod-level network metrics are important.
-In AKS, you can find that level of detail with the Advanced Network Observability feature.
+In AKS, you can find that level of detail with the advanced network observability feature.
 Most workloads don't require this depth of network observability.
-You shouldn't install the Advanced Network Observability add-on unless your pods demand a highly optimized network, with sensitivity down to the packet level.
+You shouldn't enable advanced network observability unless your pods demand a highly optimized network, with sensitivity down to the packet level.

 Enable self-healing